-A firewall and internet traffic monitoring systems are in place to provide the appropriate hardware and support services to ensure the School has a robust web-filtering and appropriate reporting capability to meet the demands of our safeguarding duties.
+'Smoothwall' is in place to provide the appropriate hardware and support services to ensure the school has a robust web-filtering and appropriate reporting capability to meet the demands of our safeguarding duties.
 As part of this, the Smoothwall system allows us to monitor in real-time and report on web usage of pupils, staff and visitors.
-Clear daily reports of 'suspicious activity' are provided for the Deputy Head (Pastoral) who is the Designated Safeguarding Lead (DSL) so that she can monitor web searches in line with safeguarding and 'Prevent' recommendations.
+Clear daily reports of 'suspicious activity' are provided for the Deputy Head (Pastoral) who is the Designated Safeguarding Lead (DSL) so that they can monitor web searches in line with safeguarding and 'Prevent' recommendations.